ctb/titus-blog/src/2017-postdoc-opening.rst

 (http://ivory.idyll.org/lab/) and Dr. Fereydoun Hormozdiari (http://www.hormozdiarilab.org/) at UC Davis.

+UC Davis is a world class research institution with a strong genomics faculty.
+In addition to being part of Dr. Brown and Dr. Hormazdiari's labs, the postdoc will be able to participate in Genome Center activities.
+Potential collaborators include Megan Dennis, Alex Norde, and Paul and Randi Hagerman.
+UC Davis is close to the Bay Area and there will be opportunities to connect and collaborate with researchers at Berkeley, Stanford, and UCSF as well.

+Davis, CA is an excellent place to live with good food, great schools, nice weather, non-Bay-Area housing prices, and a bike-friendly culture.

+---

 The successful candidate will undertake computational method and tool development for better understanding the contribution of genetic variation (especially structural variation) on changing the genome